donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Windows-Tweaks.md

 A Changed Value!

-#### For Vista Indexing problems, or it will not start or stay running. = Indexing and search are file renaming problems
+### For Indexing problems,

+Or indexing will not start or stay running. = Indexing and search are file renaming problems

 Set the registry value <span style="FONT-FAMILY: 'Trebuchet MS', sans-serif">**HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Search\SetupCompletedSuccessfully** ( set it to 0 and try restarting the Windows Search service.